Swimmers pee in the pool

 Again, you're extra hydrated.
 The warmup pool is packed with people, and this is the best meet.
-The last thing you want to do is get cold by going to the bathroom, soaking wet, to pee.
+The last thing you want to do is get cold by going to the air-conditioned bathroom, soaking wet, to pee.
 Gross?
 Yes.
 Reality?
 Also yes.

 It's easy for adults to point fingers and tell swimmers how to behave, but it's impossible to enforce.
 Usually, swimmers' pee cannot be seen (since we are so hydrated).
 And besides, chlorine disinfects urine, right?

 Well...kind of.
 Urine is actually sterile, so there's nothing to disinfect.
-But it is still organic waste, which chlorine will try to oxidize.
+But it is still organic and nitrogen waste, which chlorine will have to oxidize.
 The problem is, urine takes a lot of chlorine to eliminate.
 And when chlorine demand is already stressed with all the other people in the water, it's most likely not going to do the job completely.
 Incomplete oxidation yields DBPs that we breathe.

 As aquatics professionals, this problem can (and should) be addressed by us, without changing swimmer culture.
-Sure, the less swimmers pee in the pool, the better...but accept that many of them will.
+Sure, less pee is better...but accept that most swimmers will still pee on occasion.
 The key is addressing urine as organic and nitrogen waste and treating it directly–not with more chlorine, but with natural chemicals and secondary systems.
 That's where enzymes come into play.
 Enzymes break down the non-living organics.
 The nitrogen compounds in urine, like urea, still need to be addressed by chlorine.
 Unfortunately, we do not have an enzyme that can break down and remove urea (yet!), but we would love to.

 When water has an adequate residual of enzymes, the enzymes serve as the first line of attack against urine (minus the nitrogen itself).
 It makes a tremendous impact on water quality and clarity, and also helps with air quality.
 To finish the job for indoor pools, the Paddock Evacuator is a must.